 - net earnings (either before or after one or more of the following: interest, taxes, depreciation and amortization),

 - gross or net sales or revenue,

-- · net income (either before or after taxes),
+- net income (either before or after taxes),

 - · operating earnings or profit,

 - cash flow (including, but not limited to, operating cash flow and free cash flow),

-- · return on assets,
+- · return on assets.

 - · return on capital,

-- return on stockholders' equity,
+- · return on stockholders' equity,

 - · return on sales,

-- · gross or net profit or operating margin,
+- gross or net profit or operating margin,

 - costs

-- · funds from operations,
+- funds from operations,

-- expenses,
+- · expenses,

-- · working capital, or
+- · working capital,

-- · earnings per share.
+- · earnings per share, or

+- price per share of ViaSat common stock.